Thru-Echoes/echoes-math/README.md

-# General JS library of math, stat, and modeling
+# General scripts for math, stat, and modeling in Python & JS

 * Use of [JSDocs](http://usejsdoc.org/)